adam-kami-1/BatchLibrary/README.md

 ### Parameters
-1. Result variable name, optional.
+1. Result variable name.
 2. Time in hundredths of a second.
 3. Format of a time, optional.
 Allowed values:
     * -h (default) human readable format: 1 day 2 h 34 m 56.78 s
     * -m strict machine readable format: 1 02:34:56.78

 Decimal separator before hundredths of a second and a separator between hours, minutes, and seconds depends on user settings in Windows.